 Should you end up needing help getting up from a kneeling position, the garden kneeler seat has handles that allow you to push against something sturdy as you bring yourself back up to a standing position.

-• GARDEN KNEELING BENCH WITH HANDLES - This garden kneeler and seat comes with soft EVA foam padding for cushion and protection to your knees, providing you convenience and comfort when you kneel down in your garden without hurting your knees or back and two handles to help you stand with ease.
+- GARDEN KNEELING BENCH WITH HANDLES: This garden kneeler and seat comes with soft EVA foam padding for cushion and protection to your knees, providing you convenience and comfort when you kneel

-• MULTIFUNCTIONAL GARDENING KNEELER AND SEAT - This gardening bench kneeler and seat can be flipped over to convert it into a comfortable seat that can help you sit and relax when tired from gardening activities.
-Great gardening gifts for gardeners for holidays and special occasions!
+- This gardening bench kneeler and seat can be flipped over to convert it into a comfortable seat that can help you sit and relax when tired from gardening activities.

-This can also serve as a great resource to have available if you end up falling in the garden and having a difficult time of getting back up onto your feet.
+This can also serve as a great resource to have available if you end up falling in the garden and have a difficult time getting back up onto your feet.
+Check out our previously posted article full of great garden seat options perfectly suited for the older adult gardener.

 6) Consider a Mobile Seat